mtolly101/Project-3-Tree-Applications/README.md

 - get_words_with_prefix
 Changed:
 - count_words() to show the total number of items in the CLI
-- limit parameter for get_words_with_prefix to avoid printing hundreds of words
+- limit parameter for get_words_with_prefix to avoid printing hundreds of words, limited to 20 results
 - Internal helper _find_node() to simplify repeated traversal logic Why did you need those changes?
 Building the CLI revealed what information the user needs to see and what helper functions simplified the code What did you learn from this iterative process?
-- Designing an interface upfront is hard and building the application exposes missing functionality
+- Designing an interface upfront is complicated.
+Building the application exposes missing functionalities
 - Small helper methods reduce duplication
 - Real applications often drive the tree’s final interface